 Consumption of too much zinc Zinc Excess Zinc excess occurs when the body has too much of the mineral zinc.
 Zinc is widely distributed in the body—in bones, teeth, hair, skin, liver, muscle, white blood cells, and testes.
 It is a component... read more , which reduces the absorption of copper

-Symptoms of copper deficiency include fatigue, anemia, and a decreased number of white blood cells.
+Symptoms of copper deficiency include fatigue and weakness due to a decreased number of red blood cells (anemia) and sometimes an increased risk of infections due to a decreased number of white blood cells.
 Sometimes, osteoporosis Osteoporosis Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
 Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more develops or nerves are damaged.
 Nerve damage can cause tingling and loss of sensation in the feet and hands.
 Muscles may feel weak.
 Some people become confused, irritable, and mildly depressed.
 Coordination is impaired.

 Menkes syndrome, a genetic disorder, causes severe intellectual disability, vomiting, and diarrhea.
 The skin lacks pigment, and the hair is sparse, steely, or kinky.
 Bones may be weak and malformed, and arteries are fragile, sometimes rupturing.